downloadplanet/downloadplanet/mitcalc-power-and-ball-screw-design-and-calculation-300996716.md

-# MITCalc Power and Ball screw design and calculation<br />Power screw
+# MITCalc Power and Ball screw design and calculation
+Power screw
 This program (algorithm) is used to design and check power screws.
 It is used to solve the following tasks:
 - Calculation of kinematic parameters (speed, torque, revolutions and power output...
 - Simple selection / definition of power screw (metric, square, trapezoidal...)